hyperhq/blog.hyper.sh/blog/source/hyper-is-generally-available.md

 ---------------------

-We’d like to thank our beta users for the continuing support and we hope that you will enjoy these new features in the new Hyper_.
+We’d like to thank our beta users for the continuing support and we hope that you will enjoy these new features in the new Hyper.sh.
 It is our mission to make running containers in production effortless.

-Please stay tuned on Twitter as we continue to add more exciting features and if you have any questions you can always contact us through the Hyper_ console, Hyper_ forum, or on support@hyper.sh.
+Please stay tuned on Twitter as we continue to add more exciting features and if you have any questions you can always contact us through the Hyper.sh console, Hyper.sh forum, or on support@hyper.sh.

 Thanks,

-The Hyper_ Crew
+The Hyper.sh Crew